 The temperature loggers were TidbiT v2 loggers (model UTBI-001) manufactured by Onset Computer Corporation.
-For each array, 9 loggers were attached at prescribed intervals to a line suspended vertically between a concrete anchor at the bottom and a float just below the surface.
-As in previous monitoring years, the depth intervals for the loggers were: 1, 10, 20, 25, 30, 40, 50, 60, and 70 m, for most of Year 7 (2019).
+For each array, loggers were attached at prescribed intervals to a line suspended vertically between a concrete anchor at the bottom and a float just below the surface.
 This arrangement was intended to span the thermal layers when the water column is stratified.
-However, in order to provide better resolution of temperatures within and around the thermocline, additional loggers were added at the following depths in 2019: 15 m (installed on 17 July); and 5, 12.5, 17.5, 22.5, and 35 m (installed on 24 October).
-The deepest loggers at 60 m and 70 m were removed from each array on 24 October since hypolimnion temperatures were adequately characterized by the 40 m and 50 m loggers.
-These changes brought the total number of loggers on each array to 13, spanning a depth range of 1 to 50 m, which will be maintained for the remaining monitoring years.
+Originally (i.e., in Years 3 to 6 and most of Year 7; 2015-2019), the depth intervals for the loggers were: 1, 10, 20, 25, 30, 40, 50, 60, and 70 m.
+However, in order to provide better resolution of temperatures within and around the thermocline, additional loggers were added at the following depths in Year 7: 15 m (installed on 17 July 2019); and 5, 12.5, 17.5, 22.5, and 35 m (installed on 24 October 2019).
+The deepest loggers at 60 m and 70 m were removed from each array on 24 October 2019 since hypolimnion temperatures were adequately characterized by the 40 m and 50 m loggers.
+These changes increased the total number of loggers on each array from 9 to 13, spanning a depth range of 1 to 50 m.
+This revised arrangement on each array was maintained in Year 8 (2020) and will be so for the remaining monitoring years.

 Starting in Year 6 (2018), a depth logger (SENSUS PRO model supplied by ReefNet Inc. (Mississauga, ON)) was deployed at the bottom of each line across the entire measurement period each year.
-The data from these loggers was used to calibrate the actual depths ( $\pm$ 0.3 m) of each temperature logger (at the prescribed intervals on each array as described above) since the placement (and therefore total depth) of the array was not exactly the same between deployments.
+The data from these loggers was used to calibrate the actual depths (\pm 0.3 m)

+of each temperature logger (at the prescribed intervals on each array as described above) since the placement (and therefore total depth) of the array was not exactly the same between deployments.
 A sinking line was run along the bottom from the array anchor to a fixed point on shore (i.e., tree trunk) to facilitate retrieval of the arrays, since the float was not visible at the lake surface.